 Lin Fa Kung, Tai Hang

-Arising from a saying that Kwun Yum studied Taoist teachings on lotus blossoms, some Kwun Yum Temples are also called Lin Fa Kung (Palace of Lotus Flower).
-Temples dedicated to Kwun Yum are often alternatively known as Shui Yuet Kung (Palace of Water and Moon), which stands for all that is quiet and peaceful and detached from the material world.
+Kwun Yum or Kwun Sai Yum (觀世音) is known for centuries as a deity of sympathy, compassion and mercy.
+She is willing to hear the pleas of those who are suffering.
+Kwun Yum is a deity in both Buddhism and Taoism.
+Kwun Yum in the earlier times was a male divinity, but evolved to be a female deity in the Tang Dynasty.
+Arising from a saying that Kwun Yum studied Taoist teachings on lotus blossoms, some Kwun Yum Temples are also called Lin Fa Kung or Palace of Lotus Flower.
+Temples dedicated to Kwun Yum are often alternatively known as Shui Yuet Kung or Palace of Water and Moon (水月宮), which stands for quiet, peaceful and detached from the material world.

 Lin Fa Kung is a vernacular building with two halls.
 Its front hall is in half-octagonal shape with a double-eaves-tended roof and a verandah with western-style balustrades.
 Unlike most traditional temples where the main entrance is constructed in the middle of the facade, access to the temple is through the two staircases on the left and right side of the front hall.
 The rear hall is rectangular-shaped and consists of two levels, in between is where the Lotus Rock situated.